 Program Name2: National Operations Center, Remote Sensing Section

-Project title: Mapping Abandoned Mine Lands in California with a Hand-held LiDAR Scanner
+Project title: Mapping Abandoned Mine Lands in California with a Hand-held Lidar Scanner

-Project description: An estimated 1 million abandoned mine land (AML) features exist on BLM lands, but only a small fraction have been inventoried and characterized in the field.
-These sites are often very complex with both physical and environmental hazards, as well as historically significant features present.
+Project description: An estimated 1 million abandoned mine land (AML) features exist on Bureau of Land Management (BLM) lands, but only a small fraction have been inventoried and characterized in the field.
+These sites are often very complex and have both physical and environmental hazards, as well as historically significant features.
 The BLM Ukiah Field Office is tasked with overseeing the documentation and characterization of AML features at the Helen, Research, and Chicago mercury mines near Middletown, California.
 Due to the hazardous waste products associated with historical mercury mining, this mine complex has the potential to escalate to a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or Superfund, site.
-Additionally, some intact historic mining structures here, for example brick retorts and ore furnaces (Figure 1), contribute to the potential historic value of the site under the National Historic Preservation Act (NHPA).
+Additionally, some intact historic mining structures, for example brick retorts and ore furnaces, contribute to the potential historic value of the site under the National Historic Preservation Act (NHPA).

 In May 2024, BLM National Operations Center (NOC) staff collected high-resolution 3D data of the mine complex using a hand-held laser scanner.
-LiDAR scans, 13 in total, were collected at five priority zones identified by the Ukiah Field Office and BLM Oregon and Washington AML Unit staff.
+Lidar scans, 13 in total, were collected at five priority zones identified by the Ukiah Field Office and BLM Oregon and Washington AML Unit staff.
 Control points were surveyed at each site using a global navigation satellite system (GNSS) receiver so that these 3D data can serve as a baseline for comparison to any data collected in the future.
-The average georeferencing RMS error across all scans was ±0.21 meters.
 High-resolution elevation surfaces and detailed 3D models of intact, historically significant mining structures derived from this mapping effort will support the environmental remediation of the site.

 Sensor Type: Lidar (terrestrial or bathymetric);